gauthamkolluru/gauthamsk.me/content/Technology/ml-in-layman-terms.md

 <br>
 <br>
 >	A computer program is said to learn from experience E with respect to some class of tasks T and performance measure P, if its performance at tasks in T, as measured by P, improves with experience E. - [Tom M. Mitchell](http://www.cs.cmu.edu/~tom/)
 <br>
 <br>
+>	Imparting a computer program with the learning capabilities of a brain (preferrably a human's) is Machine Learning. - [Gautham Kolluru](https://gauthamsk.me/technology/ml-in-layman-terms/)

 **P.S**: This is just the first part of the tutorial on understanding the most basics of ML.
 In the continuation to this article, we shall try understanding a couple of concepts, considering a few more constraints on the same / similar example.
+In these articles, I would try just to throw some light on some basic learning methodologies employed by our brain compared with the existing Machine Learning algorithms that seem similar.

 <!-- As part of our childhood, we all have come across the problems like, "if a person took 30 mins to cover a distance of 15 units how much time would he require to cover a distance of 9 units ?", ain't we?